reduxjs/redux/docs/recipes/ServerRendering.md

 ## Setting Up

 In the following recipe, we are going to look at how to set up server-side rendering.
-We'll use the simplistic [Counter app](https://github.com/reactjs/redux/tree/master/examples/counter) as a guide and show how the server can render state ahead of time based on the request.
+We'll use the simplistic [Counter app v3.0.6](https://github.com/reactjs/redux/tree/v3.0.6/examples/counter) as a guide and show how the server can render state ahead of time based on the request.

 ### Install Packages